gazhay/ocrtweetbot/README.md

 # Out in the wild

 It is currently running on the account @ocrbot1 on twitter.
+With the great help of pythonanywhere @pythonanywhere